FlexMeasures/flexmeasures/requirements/Readme.md

 # Requirements

-All BVP requirements are specified in this directory.
+All FlexMeasures requirements are specified in this directory.
 We separate by use case:

-- app: All requirements for running the BVP platform
+- app: All requirements for running the FlexMeasures platform
 - test: Additional requirements used for running automated tests
 - dev: Additional requirements used for developers (this includes testing)